 - 2.2.
 Designated heritage assets are World Heritage Sites, Scheduled Monuments, Listed Buildings, Protected Wreck Sites, Registered Parks and Gardens, Registered Battlefields and Conservation Areas.
 Normally referred to as 'Listed' buildings and sites, they have been given formal status and legal protection under the relevant legislation to sustain their value and heritage interest.
 They are normally selected for statutory designation because they are of special heritage interest and value, and are nationally significant. - 2.3.
 Non-designated heritage assets are those that have been identified by local planning authorities as having a degree of significance meriting consideration in planning decisions, but which have either not yet been considered for statutory listing, do not meet the necessary criteria, or are not of such special heritage significance to qualify for statutory designation.
-In the New Forest National Park they have been called assets of local, vernacular and cultural interest, 'locally listed' or 'black buildings', but in national legislation and policy guidance (e.g. the NPPF) they are known as 'non-designated heritage assets'.

-3. Planning status and treatment of Heritage Assets
+In the New Forest National Park they have been called assets of local, vernacular and cultural interest, 'locally listed' or 'black buildings', but in national legislation and policy guidance (e.g. the NPPF) they are known as 'non-designated heritage assets'. - 3.
+Planning status and treatment of Heritage Assets

 - 3.1.
 Designated heritage assets are protected by specific legislation that applies certain additional planning controls on building works affecting them, including development, alteration and demolition, to preserve their heritage interest. - 3.2.
-Section 16 of the NPPF (2019), stipulates that the National Park Authority should take into account the desirability of sustaining and enhancing the significance of all heritage assets (including non-designated heritage assets) when determining planning applications.

-Therefore, conserving the heritage interest, character and appearance of non-designated heritage assets is a material consideration in assessing planning applications.
-The level of consideration and weight given to the preservation of a non-designated heritage asset should be proportionate to the asset's significance.
+Section 16 of the NPPF (2019), stipulates that the National Park Authority should take into account the desirability of sustaining and enhancing the significance of all heritage assets (including non-designated heritage assets, hereafter referred to as locally listed buildings or sites) when determining planning applications.
+Therefore, conserving the heritage interest, character and appearance of a locally listed building or site is a material consideration in assessing planning applications.
+The level of consideration and weight given to the preservation of a locally listed building or site should be proportionate to the asset's significance. - 3.3.

-- 3.3.
 The adopted New Forest National Park Local Plan (2019) policies reinforce the Authority's commitment to its strategic objective to conserve and enhance the cultural heritage and historic environment of the National Park, especially the wealth of individual characteristics that contribute to its local distinctiveness.
 Policy SP16 (The historic and built environment) states: - 'Proposals should protect, maintain or enhance nationally, regionally and locally important sites and features of the historic and built environment, including local vernacular buildings, archaeological sites and designed and historic landscapes, and, where appropriate, help secure a sustainable future for those heritage assets at risk. - a) Proposals will be supported where they conserve and enhance the significance or special interest of designated or non-designated heritage assets...' - 3.4.
-The adopted Local Plan also includes further safeguards for certain non-designated heritage assets.
+The adopted Local Plan also includes further safeguards for certain nondesignated heritage assets.
 Policy DP35: Replacement dwellings states, - 'The replacement of existing dwellings will be permitted except where the existing dwelling...: - b) makes a positive contribution to the historic character and appearance of the locality.' - 3.5.
-Consequently, proposals that are considered to be extremely damaging to the structural integrity of a non-designated heritage asset, which could result in the loss of significant elements of historic fabric, will be strongly resisted.
-Any works that involve substantial alterations to structural elements including walls, roof, floors or staircase, should be supported by a recent structural engineers report and demolition plan.
+Consequently, proposals which are considered to be damaging to the structural integrity of a locally listed building, which could result in the loss of significant elements of historic fabric, will be resisted.
+Any works that involve substantial alterations to structural elements including walls, roof, floors, or staircases, should be supported by a recent structural engineer's report and demolition plan.
 These should set out how the works will be undertaken with best practice methods to protect the historic fabric of the asset and prevent structural failure. - 4.
-Considerations when assessing the suitability of planning applications, which affect non-designated heritage assets
+Considerations when assessing the suitability of planning applications, which affect locally listed buildings or sites